Best Disney Moderate Resorts

 Disney’s Coronado Springs is themed around colonial Mexico and the American Southwest.

-Each of its three sections —Casitas, Ranchos, and Cabanas—has its own Spanish architectural flare which incorporates bright colors, interesting designs, and stucco exteriors.
+Each of its three sections —Casitas, Ranchos, and Cabanas—has its own Spanish architectural flair which incorporates bright colors, interesting designs, and stucco exteriors.
 Coronado Springs Resort is unique in that it has its own convention center.

 This is probably the only area within Disney World where its commonplace to see people dressed in business suits.